CIAMOD/polypart/README.md

 Complete Jupyter notebooks providing guided, reproducible demonstrations of how to use PolyPart are available in the [examples folder](https://github.com/ciamod/polypart/examples):

 - [**Partitioning_Unit_Square.ipynb**](https://github.com/CIAMOD/polypart/tree/master/examples/Partitioning_Unit_Square.ipynb)

   Demonstrates the algorithm on a simple, visual case: partitioning the unit square with three hyperplanes.
 Includes a plot of the resulting regions and new random points classified into their respective regions using the partition tree.

 - [**Moduli_Stability_Chambers.ipynb**](https://github.com/CIAMOD/polypart/tree/master/examples/Moduli_Stability_Chambers.ipynb)
   A higher-dimensional research application on moduli spaces of parabolic vector bundles.

-## 📝 Changelog

-### [Unreleased] - 2025-09-22

-- Added optimization strategy 'v-entropy' to `build_partition_tree` resulting in more balanced trees, faster point classification while still and shorter runtime for building the tree.
-- Added ´stats´ function to `PartitionTree` class to compute and return various statistics about the tree structure (e.g., number of nodes, average depth, max depth).
-- Fixed avg_depth calculation in `save_tree` function.
-- Improved documentation and expanded example "Moduli_Stability_Chambers.ipynb" comparing with both strategies.
-- Added `keywords` and `project.urls` to `pyproject.toml` for better PyPI metadata.

 ## 📜 License